MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/describe-the-wsdl-porttype-documentation-schema-with-the-wcf-lob-adapter-sdk.md

 ---
 description: "Learn more about: Describe the WSDL PortType Documentation Schema with the WCF LOB Adapter SDK"
-title: "Describe the WSDL PortType Documentation Schema with the WCF LOB Adapter SDK | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Describe the WSDL PortType Documentation Schema with the WCF LOB Adapter SDK" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 9dd96eaf-b3b3-49b4-aea9-0ae1e8999d62
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Describe the WSDL PortType Documentation Schema with the WCF LOB Adapter SDK
 The WSDL that the  [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] generates contains additional descriptive information for each portType.
 The schema for this additional information is described in this topic.